Stella Soomlais: Crafting timeless designs in an age of rapid innovation

 CEO

-I created my first website on Voog back in 2008 as soon as you released the service.
-I used one of the standard design templates.
-For a while, it worked fine for me, but as I was evolving as a professional, I soon needed a more prominent site, that would fulfil my specific needs.
+For a while, it worked fine for me, but as I was evolving as a professional, I soon needed a more prominent site that would fulfill my specific needs.
 I needed a good design but didn't have money for it.
-Fortunately, I reached an agreement with a designer and a coder that they would create the site in exchange for my custom made leather bags.
+Fortunately, I reached an agreement with a designer and a coder that they would create the site in exchange for my custom-made leather bags.

-When I changed my business model from tailoring custom-made designs to manufacturing product series I once again needed an entirely new website.
-I chose Voog once again because it makes managing website effortless, which is especially useful when you don't have any advanced IT knowledge.
+When I changed my business model from tailoring custom-made designs to manufacturing product series, I once again needed an entirely new website.
+I chose Voog once again because it makes managing a website effortless, which is especially useful when you don't have any advanced IT knowledge.
 Also, every time I have an issue or problem, I receive answers quickly from Voog's friendly support team.

-Why do you need a website?
+Voog: Why do you need a website?
 How important is it for your business?

 Selection of leather accessories from Stella's collection.
 Fragment from website.
 Photos: Renee Altrov